ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Add MSB3 to Variant Table #153
 - Additional Update Motivations #157
 - Fix Randomized Node value's mcast bit in Appendix #151
+- Clarify "Name-Based" is the same as "Hash-Based" #154

 draft-11